jevrii/storm_white/docs/math/3601/ch2.md

 - Slower than Newton's method (proof not required)

-### Practical considerations for Newton's method
+!!! warning "Practical considerations for Newton's method"

     - Difficulty in calculating $f'(x)$
     - Failure of the method to converge to the root
     - Overshoot and diverge away from the root
     - Stationary point $f'(x) = 0$
     - Poor initial estimate leading to non-convergence
     - Slow convergence for repeated roots
         - **If the root has multiplicity greater than one, the convergence rate is linear.**
     - Divergent loop

 ## System of nonlinear equations